 At least 60% of the International Tourism Management programme has a practical focus: projects and practical courses.
 You take part in two internships, conduct practical research and you can choose a minor with a practical focus.

-In 2017, Dutch tourists booked 78% of their trips online.
+More than 76% of the Dutch population book their holiday online.
 The travel industry needs specialists in this field.
 International Tourism Management therefore combines knowledge of tourism with e-commerce.

 Lots of guidance

-On average, you will have circa 24-26 contact hours per week, except during your final year when you are graduating.
+On average, you will have circa 25-27 contact hours per week, except during your final year when you are graduating.
 The small group size means you will get a lot of personal attention.
-There is also plenty of room for supervision and guidance during projects.
-Finally, you can receive extra study coaching if you want.
+There is also plenty of room for supervision and guidance during projects and internships.

-At Tio, you can earn your BA degree in just three years.
+At Tio, you can earn your BA degree in just three years and your Associate degree in two years.
 Naturally, you will have to invest a great deal of time and energy into your studies.
 That includes the summer months, when you will doing your internship.

 Freedom of choice